Oracle application solutions integrating Microsoft Azure and Oracle Cloud Infrastructure

 Additionally, you can set up security lists on your OCI virtual cloud network and security rules (attached to Azure network security groups).
 Use these rules to control the traffic flowing between machines in the virtual networks.
 Network security rules can be added at a machine level, at a subnet level, as well as at the virtual network level.

 Identity is one of the core pillars of the partnership between Microsoft and Oracle.
 Significant work has been done to integrate Oracle Identity Cloud Service (IDCS) with Azure Active Directory (Azure AD).
 Azure AD is Microsoft’s cloud-based identity and access management service.
-It helps your users sign in and access various resources.
+Your users can sign in and access various resources with help from Azure AD.
 Azure AD also allows you to manage your users and their permissions.

 Currently, this integration allows you to manage in one central location, which is Azure Active Directory.
 Azure AD synchronizes any changes in the directory with the corresponding Oracle directory and is used for single sign-on to cross-cloud Oracle solutions.